harikt/aurav2book/manuscript/cli.md

 ?>
 ```

-> N.b.: If a short flag has an optional parameter, the argument immediately
+I> If a short flag has an optional parameter, the argument immediately
-> after it will be treated as the option value, not as an argument.
+I> after it will be treated as the option value, not as an argument.

 ### Standard Input/Output Streams